securityfirst/tent-content/contents_en/glossary/_/beginner/orbot.md

 # Orbot

-A FOSS app for Android smartphones that enables apps such as Orweb and Gibberbot to connect to the Tor network.
+A FOSS app for Android smartphones that enables apps such as Orfox to connect to the Tor network.